Find a Home Away From Home in Ann Arbor

-- Both the MS program and the MLA program at SEAS are STEM-designated, which allows international graduates to apply for the Department of Homeland Security’s optional practical training (OPT) extension program for F-1 students with STEM degrees.
+- Both the Master of Science program and the Master of Landscape Architecture program at SEAS are STEM-designated, which allows international graduates to apply for the Department of Homeland Security’s optional practical training (OPT) extension program for F-1 students with STEM degrees.
 Through this program, you will be able to extend your stay in the United States by up to 24 months to obtain advanced training in your field (for a total eligibility of up to 36 months), enhancing your overall educational experience and helping bridge the experience between academia and practice.

 - International Student and Scholar Health Insurance Plan

 The U-M International Center provides a variety of services to assist international students, scholars, faculty, and staff at the University of Michigan.
 The International Student and Scholar Services team serves as a key resource to the U-M community in the following ways:

 - Advises international students, scholars, their dependents, and university departments on compliance with U.S. immigration laws and regulations related to F and J visa categories

 - Recommends and approves immigration benefits

 - Verifies, tracks, and submits visa status notifications through the Student and Exchange Visitor Information System (SEVIS), as required by the U.S. Department of Homeland Security